markrickert/cryptohopper-dashboard-watchlist/README.md

 **Motivation**

 The Cryptohopper service is amazing!
 It has almost become an obsession of mine to watch the bot buy and sell all day long.
-Being a lifelong tweaker and optimizer, natually, I wanted to enhance the site with a few customizations that tailored my experience.
+Being a lifelong tweaker and optimizer, naturally, I wanted to enhance the site with a few customizations that tailored my experience.

-I created some of these scripts for personal use, and after sharing a few screenshots online I started getting requests for how others could do the same thing, leading me to make this project.
+I created some of these scripts for personal use, and after sharing a few screenshots online, I started getting requests for how others could do the same thing, leading me to do this project.

-Since then multiple community members have contributed tweaks, fixes, testing efforts, and even entirely new scripts!
-I hope this repo can become a trusted community resource for those wishing to fine-tune their user experience in different ways.
+Since then, multiple community members have contributed tweaks, fixes, testing efforts, and even entirely new scripts!
+I hope this repo can become a trusted community resource for those wishing to fine-tune their user-experience differently.

 ## ⚠️ Security implications: ⚠️

 > These scripts manipulate elements on a financial site while you are logged in.
 Please read and understand what the code is doing before you run it!

-You are responsible for the code you run on your own computer.
-By downloading and executing this script you take responsibility for anything it may do, so please read and understand the code *before* installing it.
+You are responsible for the code you run on your computer.
+By downloading and executing this script, you take responsibility for anything it may do, so please read and understand the code *before* installing it.

-Cryptohopper may change their website at any moment, causing one or all of these scripts to cease functioning.
+Cryptohopper may change its website at any moment, causing one or all of these scripts to cease functioning.

 ## all.user.js

 > By [@eatsleepcoderepeat-gl](https://github.com/eatsleepcoderepeat-gl) (Xerahn on Discord)

 * The one script to rule them all.
-This is a master script, provided for user convenience, which will load all other scripts available at the time of installation.
-This will also keep all other loaded scripts from this project up to date as well and if auto update is enabled, will add any new features (scripts) automatically. ⚠️ *If using this, there's no need to manually install individual scripts; any other installed scripts from this project should be uninstalled prior to installing this script.*
+This master script, provided for user convenience, will load all other scripts available at the time of installation.
+This will also keep all other loaded scripts from this project up to date as well, and if auto-update is enabled, it will add any new features (scripts) automatically. ⚠️ *If using this, there's no need to install individual scripts manually; You should uninstall any other installed scripts from this project before installing this script.*

 ## coin-watchlist.user.js